 Update: Rhode Island Monthly is releasing updates on the farmers who participated in this event showing how they’re managing amid COVID-19.
-Released updates include news from Walrus & Carpenter Oysters, Gnarly Vines, and Deep Roots Farm.
+Released updates include news from Walrus & Carpenter Oysters, Gnarly Vines, Deep Roots Farm, Brandon Family Farm and Narragansett Food Sovereignty Initiative.

 The Young Farmer Network (YFN) celebrated its tenth anniversary this year.
 YFN is the Rhode Island partner in Phase 3 of LFG’s Land Access Project.
 As they have every growing season, this past year YFN hosted farm tours and farmer potlucks from May to October.
 This year’s YFN events had a particular focus on accessing farms and farmland: how Rhode Island farmers look for and get on land, their land tenure stability, and the compromises and strategies in their searches.